What to Do With Loose Skin After Weight Loss Surgery?

 Breast Lift or Breast Implants

 Many female patients experience deflated breasts after losing a significant amount of weight.
 A breast lift can remove excess skin and may restore contour and symmetry.
-However, it will not create or replace any volume that may have been lost.
-Breast implants can be added to restore lost volume.
+Breast implants are capable of restoring lost volume, but they do not create or replace any volume that may have been lost.

 Men also experience sagging breasts after losing a large amount of weight.
 This excess skin can be removed through gynecomastia surgery which flattens and enhances the chest contours.
 Male breast reduction surgery often involves surgically repairing the size or position of the areola.

-Thigh Lift & Butt Lift (Lower Body Lift)
+Thigh Lift and Butt Lift (Lower Body Lift)

 Thigh lift after weight loss

-Skin tightening treatments can be done through microneedling, radiofrequency, or a combination of both such as Morpheus8.
-Some available treatments include BodyTite, Evolve body contouring treatments specifically Evolve Tone, PHYSIQ, etc.
+Microneedling, radiofrequency, or a combination treatment like Morpheus8 effectively tightens the skin.
+Some available treatments include BodyTite, Evolve body contouring treatments specifically Evolve Tone, and PHYSIQ.

 non-surgical skin tightening